xplosionmind/old.tommi.space/_notes/public/Signal.md

 ---
 date: 2020-12-08
 updated: 2021-05-14T11:24:13.251086+02:00
-aliases: ["Switch to Signal", "Quit WhatsApp"]
+aliases: Switch to Signal, Quit WhatsApp
+description:
-description: 'Why it is important to switch to Signal, and all of the reasons why it is an ethical choice and not a merely technical one'
+  Why it is important to switch to Signal, and all of the reasons why it is an ethical choice and not a merely technical one
 tags: geek/apps
 ref: signal
 redirect_from: ['/why-signal', '/switch-to-signal', '/signal-switch', '/switch-signal', '/quit-whatsapp', '/bye-whatsapp']